James2022-rgb/gpmf_tools/README.md

 - If `--output` is not provided, the program writes to stdout only if `--stdout` is explicitly set.

 ### The help `-h, --help` option
-The output of `uhdr2avif help` is quoted verbatim here:
+The output of `gpmf_tools help` is quoted verbatim here:
 ```bash
 Usage: gpmf_tools.exe [OPTIONS] <COMMAND>